Equifax Security Breach

 According to their press release, “The information accessed primarily includes names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license numbers.
 In addition, credit card numbers for approximately 209,000 U.S. consumers, and certain dispute documents with personal identifying information for approximately 182,000 U.S. consumers, were accessed.” – They noticed the unauthorized access on July 29, 2017 and reported it to law enforcement.

 You are your greatest defender!
 If you have a credit report, there’s a relatively high chance that your data may have been compromised.
-If you haven’t already done something to protect your credit yet here are some ideas you should consider:
+Therefore, if you haven’t already done something to protect your credit yet here are some ideas on how to increase your credit protection you should consider:

 - Closely monitor your your bank accounts & monitor your credit cards for fraudulent activity